legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 		3. Save the file.
 	* This problem appears to result from how GATE handles Windows UNC paths and should not occur on macOS or Linux/UNIX systems.

+2. Acquire the Prolog Parser GATE plugin.
+There are two ways to do this:

+  	* **Method 1:** Download the JAR files for the Prolog Parser plugin from our [releases page on Github](https://github.com/legislation/gate-legislation-amendments/releases) (there should be two files, one called `Prolog_Parser-1.0-SNAPSHOT.jar` and the other called `Prolog_Parser-1.0-SNAPSHOT-creole.jar`).
+Place both these files in a subfolder called `gate-resources/Prolog_Parser/target/` within the top-level folder of this distribution.
+If the `target/` subfolder does not exist within `Prolog_Parser/`, you must create it.
+  	* **Method 2:** Build the plugin from source using the Maven project in the `gate-resources/Prolog_Parser/` subfolder.
+You will need a Java compiler and Maven to build the plugin.

-2. Download and install GATE.
-We recommend installing GATE 8.6.1 or newer.
+3. Download and install GATE.
+We recommend installing GATE 9.0.1 or newer.
 	* **Note:** GATE appears to have bugs that affect its performance on newer macOS systems.
 In particular, the Resource Features pane (that shows additional metadata relating to a processed document) does not work reliably, so you may struggle to extract the Effects data if you run GATE on macOS.
 However, most other features appear to work correctly.
 	* After installation, you will likely need to change some files in the GATE Developer installation directory for it to work properly.
 Browse to that directory (on Windows, this is usually `C:\Program Files (x86)\GATE_Developer_8.x.x` where x.x is the version number you installed; on macOS/Linux/UNIX, the location will vary)
 	  * We recommend increasing the amount of RAM available to GATE for optimum performance.
 If you have at least 4GB of RAM, open `gate.l4j.ini` in a text editor and add on a new line the text `-Xmx2G`.
 (If you have more than 4GB of RAM, increase the `2` to half of the RAM available in your system.)
 This will allow GATE to use more RAM, which will mean that it will both run faster and run out of memory less often.
-	  * Newer releases of Java no longer contain the Java EE libraries, some of which GATE requires to function.
-You will see `java.lang.NoClassDefFoundError` errors in the Messages pane of GATE if these libraries are missing.
-To avoid this, we recommend that you copy the files from the `java-lib` directory of this package to the `lib` directory in your GATE installation directory.

-3. Download and install SWI-Prolog.
+4. Download and install SWI-Prolog.
-	* **Note:** The GATE package will look for SWI-Prolog at `C:/Program Files/swipl/bin/swipl.exe` (on Windows) or `/usr/bin/swipl` (on macOS/Linux/UNIX).
+	* **Note:** The GATE package will look for SWI-Prolog at `C:/Program Files/swipl/bin/swipl.exe` (on Windows) or `/usr/local/bin/swipl` (on macOS/Linux/UNIX).
 If you have installed SWI-Prolog elsewhere, you will need to change the path in the Prolog Parser component's creole.xml file.
 	* To specify a new path to SWI-Prolog, open `LegislationAmendments/gate-resources/Prolog_Parser/creole.xml` with a text editor and add the path to the SWI-Prolog interpreter in the `DEFAULT` attribute of the `swiPrologExecutable` parameter:
 ```xml
 <!-- change "C:/path/to/swipl/bin/swipl.exe" to the SWI-Prolog path on your system -->